andrewmatlock/Indux/docs/docs/elements/icons.md

 ```

-Browse [Iconify](https://icon-sets.iconify.design/) for available icon values like the `lucide:house` example above.
+Browse the <a href="https://icon-sets.iconify.design/" target="_blank" rel="noopener">Iconify library</a> for available icon values like the `lucide:house` example above.
 The letters before the colon are the icon library code (e.g. `lucide`), and the string after is the individual icon name (e.g. `house`).
 If an icon doesn't render, double check the value.

 ---